syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/context-menu.md

 ## Context menu events

 You would be notified with events, when you try to open the context menu items `contextMenuOpen` and when you click the menu items `contextMenuClick`.
-The following code example illustrates how to define those events.

 {% if page.publishingplatform == "aspnet-core" %}